-> “I need more time in the day.
+“I need more time in the day.
 There is never enough time!!
 I’m exhausted.
-The day feels like one exhausting loop of meaningless small tasks that get undone the moment I finish them.
+The day feels like one exhausting loop of trying to figure out how to tame tempter tantrums and meaningless small tasks that get undone the moment I finish them.
 That’s what’s wrong!”

 Clearly, I was in the midst of a meltdown.